vielmetti/commonplace/content/recipes/roast-cauliflower-lemon-parsley.md

 ---
-title: roast cauliflower with lemon and parsley
+title: Roast cauliflower with lemon and parsley
 ingredients:
 - cauliflower
 - lemon